dcunited001/te-xel-io/app/posts/2015-02-24-workplace-bullying-part-two.md

 Examples of this behavior include complaining to management about minor problems.
 Acting like certain situations are unfair.
 They do this one on one with a manager, out of sight.
 The manager then responds as they should, by enforcing a policy which seems fair.
 But really, the workplace bully is just trying to trap you by setting up a game where you will fail.

-> "But he comes in an hour late every day!" -- Yeh, I also stayed an hour late every day.
+> "But he comes in an hour late every day!"

+... yeh, I also stayed an hour late every day.
 Big fucking deal.
+I'm a programmer -- good programmers eliminate time.

 <a name="catspaws-catspaws-catspaws"/>
 ### &#x2605; [Catspaws, Catspaws, Catspaws](/posts/2015-02-24-workplace-bullying-part-two.html#catspaws-catspaws-catspaws)